 - Damage to blood vessels;

-- Temporary or permanent neuropathies:
+- Temporary or permanent neuropathies;

 - Traumatic arthrosis of the knee from Intraoperative positioning of the extremity;

-- Cardiovascular disorders including venous thrombosis, pulmonary embolism, or myocardial infarction:
+- Cardiovascular disorders including venous thrombosis, pulmonary embolism, or myocardial infarction;

 - Hematoma:

 - Delayed wound healing;

-- Infection:
+- Infection;

-- Femoral Perforation;
+- · Femoral perforation;

-- Fracture of the femur while press-fitting the femoral stem component;
+- Fracture of the femur;

 - Undesirable shortening or lengthening of the limb.

 Late postoperative complications can include:

-- Aggravated problems of the knee or ankle of the affected limb or contralateral extremity by leg length discrepancy, too much femoral medialization, or muscle deficiency;

-- Femoral fracture by trauma or excessive loading, particularly in the presence of poor bone stock; - Periarticular calcification or ossification, with or without impediment to joint mobility; - Inadequate range of motion due to improper selection or positioning of components, by femoral impingement and periarticular calcification; - Excessive joint pressures and pain with ambulation due to excessive scarring of the joint capsule and surrounding tissues; - Infection; - Trochanteric non-union due to inadequate reattachment and/or early weight bearing; - Trochanteric avulsion as a result of excessive muscular weakening.
+- Aggravated problems of the knee or ankle of the affected limb or contralateral extremity by leg length discrepancy, too much femoral medialization, or muscle deficiency; - Femoral fracture by trauma or excessive loading, particularly in the presence of poor bone stock: - Periarticular calcification or ossification, with or without impediment to joint mobility; - Inadequate range of motion due to improper selection or positioning of components, by femoral impingement and periarticular calcification: - Excessive joint pressures and pain with ambulation due to excessive scarring of the joint capsule and surrounding tissues; - Infection: - Trochanteric non-union due to inadequate reattachment and/or early weight bearing; - Trochanteric avulsion as a result of excessive muscular weakening.